CristhianMotoche/draw_me/README.md

 # Draw me

-Sort of like pictoline made in Elm.
+Sort of like pictionary made in Elm.
 I got the name from the song [Draw me - Sonata Arctica][name-origin].

 ## Requirements
 - [asdf][asdf]